TAPESTRY LOWER SCHOOL

-Tapestry Charter School grades K-5 provides its students with a robust curriculum that is aligned to New York State standards and prepares students with the foundational knowledge they need for success in school and life.
-In addition to their core academic subjects, elementary students explore the arts, study a foreign language and participate in crew daily.
+Tapestry Charter School, grades K-4, provides its students with a robust curriculum that is aligned to New York State standards and prepares students with the foundational knowledge they need for success in school and life.
+In addition to their core academic subjects, elementary students explore the art, music, dance, theater, and participate in crew daily.

 Social Emotional Learning

 Tapestry Charter School believes in educating and supporting the whole child.
-We have a school counselor devoted to K-5 and offer Gateway-Longview Counseling services onsite.
-Our counselor is trained in mindfulness and we are implementing a new mindfulness room for students.
+We have a school counselor devoted to K-4 and offer Gateway-Longview Counseling services onsite.
+Our counselor is trained in mindfulness and we have a dedicated mindfulness room for students.
 Each day all students engage in daily Crew sessions.
 These are an Expeditionary Learning structure that focuses on: high quality work, character development and social emotional learning.

 Expeditionary Learning is an educational model that challenges students to think critically and take active roles in their classrooms and communities.
 This results in higher achievement and greater engagement in school.
 EL Education schools give students the academic and character-building skills they need to reach their potential as learners and leaders.
 Structures that are unique to expeditionary learning include expeditions, crew, intensives and student led conferences.
 For more information, visit www.ELeducation.org.